-If you file an amended federal return and the changes affect the Wisconsin net tax payable, the amount of a Wisconsin credit, a Wisconsin net business loss carryforward, or a Wisconsin capital loss carryforward, you must file an amended Wisconsin return with the Department of Revenue within 90 days after filing the amended federal return.
+If you file an amended federal return and the changes affect the Wisconsin net tax payable, the amount of a Wisconsin credit, a Wisconsin net business

 To file an amended Wisconsin return, use Form 4I, and either check the "amended return" box on the front of the return or clearly mark it "AMENDED RETURN" at the top of the form.
 Attach an explanation of any changes made.
 If the change involves an item of income, deduction, or credit that you were required to support with a form or schedule on your original return, attach the corrected form or schedule.
-Also attach a worksheet showing how you figured your refund or additional tax owed.
+Also attach a work-sheet showing how you figured your refund or additional tax owed.